-Salmon is my absolute favorite fish!
+Grilled salmon is one of my absolute favorite fish!
 I fell in love with my very first bite on a trip to Washington and Oregon years ago – oh how I miss that delicate and delicious dill sauce!
 With lots of time on our hands, Jim has experimented with lots of new dishes, and here is his latest – Teriyaki Citrus Honey Salmon that will melt in your mouth!

 How to Choose Your Salmon

-The best practice is to buy fresh-caught salmon, which is readily available in the Pacific Northwest.
-However, for those of us on the East Coast of the United States, it is difficult to find fresh-caught salmon.
+The best practice when choosing salmon is to buy it wild-caught, which is readily available in the Pacific Northwest.
+However, for those of us on the East Coast of the United States, it is difficult to find wild-caught salmon.
 So we’ve found that the best choice is Atlantic salmon in our area.
-We are looking forward to our next Butcher Box because we have added wild Alaska Sockeye salmon to our order, which is one of our favorite types of salmon.
+We are looking forward to our next Butcher Box because we have added wild Alaskan Sockeye salmon to our order, which is one of our favorite types of salmon.

 How to Grill Teriyaki Citrus Honey Salmon

 Cooking salmon is a delicate task, but grilling fish has yielded us the best results!
 For our teriyaki citrus honey salmon we grill the fillets on cedar planks.
 The cedar planks impart a wonderful earthy and woody flavor and the salmon comes out incredibly moist.